HoG Handbook

 Comprehensive care begins when you are born and lasts your whole life.
 It goes beyond simply treating bleeding.
 The team tries to prevent problems.
 Comprehensive care means taking care of small problems before they become big.
 For instance, it is much easier to fill a cavity in a tooth than to pull a tooth that has been allowed to decay.

 One way the team can prevent problems from a bleeding disorder is through regular check-ups that begin early in life.
-The team will talk with you about your needs and decide how often you should be seen at the HTC (hemophilia treatment center).
-Most people go every six months to a year even if there are no problems.
-If you are having a problem, you'll probably need to go more often.
+The team will talk with you about your needs and decide how often you should be seen at the HTC (Hemophilia Treatment Center).
+Most people go every six months to a year, even if there are no problems.
+If you are having a problem, you'll likely need to go more often.

 The team members deal with more than just your body.
-They also care about what you are thinking and feeling.
-Team members can help with day to day problems such as troubles at work or with your family.
+They also care about what you are thinking and how you are feeling.
+Team members can help with day-to-day problems, such as troubles at work or with your family.
 The team looks at you as a unique person with your own lifestyle.
 You and your family help plan your care and are, in fact, team members.

 If you live far away from an HTC, you may decide to have a doctor closer to home provide most of your care.
 Your local doctors can work with the team at the HTC to make sure your care is complete.
-Comprehensive care needs everyone staying in touch and talking about your treatment: the team members, other doctors or experts, you, and your family.
+Comprehensive care needs everyone to stay in touch and talk about your treatment: the team members, other doctors, or experts, you, and your family.
+Your HTC may also provide telehealth (online) appointments for care.

 What is the goal of comprehensive care?